atan009/vimrc/README.md

 ![EasyMotionW](http://i.imgur.com/OuA4tDm.gif)

-EasyMotion also supports word search.
-To do this, add two configurations to your `.vimrc` file.

-	map / <Plug>(easymotion-sn)
-	omap / <Plug>(easymotion-tn)

-After adding the configurations, you can search up word the way you do it in vim and EasyMotion will highlight the word for you.
+EasyMotion also supports word search by searching word the way you do it in vim and EasyMotion will highlight the word for you.

 ![EasyMotionN] (http://imgur.com/DVc9xzl.gif)